Kobazaaa/Kirbys_Adventure/README.md

 Here's why:
 * "Kirby's Adventure" is an easy to understand and fun to play game, that's why it was one of the first games that I thought of when choosing a game.
-* Kirby's cute and friendly looking appearance makes  him one of my favourite Nintendo characters.
+* Kirby's cute and friendly looking appearance makes  him one of my favorite Nintendo characters.
 * One of my best friends is the biggest Kirby fan I know, so I couldn't not choose a Kirby game.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>